 Cottenham artist Steve Ferris was awarded the ‘Best in Show’ prize of £500, with five runners-up winning £100 each.
 The prizes were sponsored for the third consecutive year by Rheebridge, the Cambridge-based property development, social enterprise and angel investment company founded by David Rapley.
 There was also a People’s Choice Award, voted by visitors to the exhibition who had the chance of winning the picture they liked best via a free prize draw at the close of the exhibition.

 A controversial topic was broached by keynote speaker, David Reed, Lecturer in Art at Cambridge Regional College when he asserted, “Some of our educational approaches are limiting the creativity of our students.”
 His comments found immediate support, and he urged students to “be brave, to shock and to be true to yourselves.
 Ignore your educational plans set by people living in the past – don’t be taught from yesterday’s world!”

-This year also saw the launch of CAYAC (Cambridge Area Young Artists Competition) which showcased 40 artworks by under-16s from local schools.
+This year also saw the launch of CAYAC (Cambridge Area Young Artists Competition) which showcased 40 artworks by under-16s from local schools which it hopes will raise the profile of art for younger people.
 The overall chosen winner was Joe Kenyon from Impington Village College, who received his award from Jeremy Newton, Chief Executive of The Prince’s Foundation for Children and the Arts, at a special ceremony during the weekend, along with seven other winners in other age categories, and a people’s choice award.
-CAYAC hopes to raise the profile of art for younger people and has listed full winners’ details and photos of the event on its Facebook page.